 Are you one of the companies planning to migrate from Slack to Microsoft Teams?
 Here is a comprehensive checklist for IT Admins to plan your Slack to MS Teams migration the right way and make it successful without any data loss.

 Migrating from Slack to Teams means migrating workspaces, channels (public and private), direct messages, and users.

-One of the first steps to consider before migrating data from Slack to Teams is to determine how much data your Slack business holds and which data is important for your business to migrate.
-A proper plan on which data to be moved can minimize a lot of your migration efforts, time, and cost.
+To migrate your Slack data to Teams, you must determine how much data your business holds and which data you require for the migration.
+A proper plan on which data to move can minimize your migration efforts, time, and cost.

 2. Migrate Only Required Users

-- User serving his notice period and will no longer be part of the company
+- User is serving his notice period and will no longer be part of the company

 - The user has already left the organization and is no more part of the organization

 In both the above cases, you don’t need to migrate users and data, saving you migration time and cost.
 But if it is essential to keep their data, map it to a different person in the company as you prefer.

 Follow the steps below to check your company’s total number of Slack users.

 1. Open Slack workspace and click on the workspace name